zautumnz/cozy/README.md

 For more examples and documentation, see the [examples](./examples) and [stdlib](./stdlib) directories.
 The examples also serve as a second test suite.
-For vim, CLOC, Ctags, and Emacs support, see the [editor](./editor) directory.
+For vim, CLOC, and Ctags support, see the [editor](./editor) directory.

 ## About